Park Avenue (Montreal): Greektown

 Greektown is a proposed name for a neighbourhood located on Park Avenue between Mount Royal Avenue and Van Horne Avenue.
 Historically, Greek influence has been very strong in this area along with the adjoining Park Extension neighbourhood.
 There are over 61,000 Montrealers of Greek descent.

 Montreal's Greektown was where fans celebrated the victory of Greece in the 2004 UEFA European Football Championship.

 Public transit

-Bus routes along Park Avenue include the Montreal Transit Corporation's 80 Avenue du Parc and 480 Express du Parc.
+Bus routes along Park Avenue include the STM's 80 Avenue Du Parc, 365 Avenue du Parc and 480 Express du Parc.
 There are bus lanes along the length of the road (except for the short stretch passing through the borough of Rosemont-La Petite-Patrie).
-Place-des-Arts metro station is located on the De Bleury section of the street while Parc métro and train station are located at the near the intersection at Jean-Talon on Hutchison street.
+Place-des-Arts metro station is located on the De Bleury section of the street while Parc métro and train station are located near the intersection at Jean-Talon on Hutchison street.

 Due to the high volume of bus passengers in the corridor, the city of Montreal has proposed building a tramway along the length of Park Avenue, which is projected to connect the city centre to the Exo's Parc commuter rail station and the Montreal Metro's Parc station.
 The Autorité régionale de transport métropolitain (ARTM) believes the tram has a potential ridership of 11,600 daily passengers.